 CJA uses a double-blind peer review process for research papers.
 Peer reviewers are graduate students recruited from a range of Columbia University and Barnard College departments, including History, Middle Eastern, South Asian, and African Studies (MESAAS), East Asian Languages and Cultures (EALAC), and Women’s, Gender, and Sexuality Studies.
 The CJA Editorial Board mediates between peer reviewers and authors during the editorial process, whose identities are not revealed to one another.

 CJA does not use peer review for creative submissions, which, if accepted, are directly published in the journal, pending minor edits suggested by the CJA Editorial Board.
 For creative works that are translations of Asian languages, CJA will provisionally share these submissions with scholars proficient in the original languages to verify the authenticity of the translation.

 CJA is an open access journal, which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 Authors retain their copyright and agree to license their articles with a CC BY 4.0 license (for research papers) or a CC BY-NC-ND 4.0 license (for creative works).
 You can read more about Creative Commons licenses at creativecommons.org.

 CJA is a no-fee journal.
 Authors are not charged for the publication of their articles.

-CJA is distributed through Columbia University’s Academic Commons.
+CJA is archived in Columbia University’s Academic Commons.
 Academic Commons is Columbia University’s institutional repository, offering long-term public access to research shared by the Columbia community.
 A program of the Columbia University Libraries, Academic Commons provides secure, replicated storage for files in multiple formats.
 Academic Commons assigns a DOI and accurate metadata to each work to enhance discoverability.